Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

-\paragraph{Transparency and Interpretability} Collaboration confusion often occurred when players misattributed actions to themselves or to the copilot (Section~\ref{ssec:confusion}). \textbf{Partial automation systems should provide clear, real-time feedback about which actions are being performed by the copilot and why}, thereby reducing uncertainty and enhancing trust.
+We observed episodes of collaboration confusion when players misattributed actions to themselves or to the copilot (Section~\ref{ssec:confusion}).
+To address this issue, \textbf{partial automation systems should provide clear, real-time feedback about which actions are being performed by the copilot and why [F10]}, thereby reducing uncertainty and enhancing trust.
+Participants suggest achieving this with on-screen indicators or verbal feedback (Section~\ref{sssec:confusion-unexpected}).